 In some situations, a combination of CBT plus an SSRI antidepressant is advised.
 This may be better than either used alone when OCD is severe.

-What is the outlook (prognosis) for OCD?
+What is the outlook for obsessive-compulsive disorder?

 If OCD is not treated, obsessive thoughts and compulsions may not improve and may get worse in some people.
 However, with treatment, many people's symptoms can be brought under control and some people may be completely cured.